THE MARSHALL TUCKER BAND STILL SEARCHIN' FOR A RAINBOW…

 The band’s recent release of their Live!
 From Englishtown album is a time capsule from that period.
 “We were a bunch of young guys who didn’t know any boundaries” says founding member and longtime lead singer Doug Gray.
 As it turned out, the collective talents of The Marshall Tucker Band took them very far indeed.

 Today the band records on its own RAMBLIN’ RECORDS Label (distributed by Sony / RED) and continues to release new and previously unreleased material.
 For their most recent release, the band dug into the vault and emerged with the original live recordings from its biggest show to date.
 The new Live!
 From Englishtown album was originally performed in 1977 and reportedly drew more than 150,000 fans.
 Still led today by founding member and lead singer Doug Gray, they represent a time and place in music that will never be duplicated.
 Gray is quick to credit the band's current dynamic members with carrying on the timeless essence of The Marshall Tucker Band sound.
 Current members include the highly respected drummer B.B.
-Borden, a former member of both Mother's Finest and The Outlaws, multi instrumentalist Marcus Henderson of Macon, Georgia, plays flute, saxophone and keyboards in addition to lead and background vocals, Tony Black on bass, and Rick Willis on lead guitar and vocals, both of Spartanburg SC, are disciples of the Caldwell Brothers.
+Borden, a former member of both Mother's Finest and The Outlaws, multi instrumentalist Marcus Henderson of Macon, Georgia, plays flute, saxophone and keyboards in addition to lead and background vocals, Ryan Ware on bass, and Rick Willis on lead guitar and vocals, both of Spartanburg SC, are disciples of the Caldwell Brothers.
 Acclaimed lead guitarist and vocalist Chris Hicks recently rejoined the band after a two-year absence.
 Together they present a powerful stage presence as they continue to tour the country and continue to be powerful force in the world of music.